Streaks App Alternatives 2026: 6 With a Free Tier

 1. Habit Doom: Closest Streaks-feel with enforcement

-Habit Doom is the closest in form factor to Streaks (daily check-off, streaks, HealthKit, widgets, Apple Watch) with the layer Streaks does not have.
-The app locks selected iOS apps at the ManagedSettings level until the daily habits are checked off.
-The lock is enforced by the operating system.
-Force-quitting Habit Doom does not release it.
-Deleting Habit Doom does not release it.
+Habit Doom is the closest thing to Streaks in form factor, a daily check-off with streaks, HealthKit, widgets, and Apple Watch support, plus the one layer Streaks lacks.
+It locks selected iOS apps at the ManagedSettings level until the daily habits are checked off, and the operating system does the enforcing.
+Force-quitting Habit Doom does not release the lock, and deleting it does not either.

-Habit Doom is the right alternative when the Streaks gap is enforcement.
-Users who built a thirty-day streak on Streaks and then quietly stopped checking accurately get the most value from Habit Doom.
-The lock removes the ability to lie.
-The habit either gets done or the phone stays boring.
+That makes it the right alternative when the Streaks gap is enforcement.
+The users who get the most out of it are the ones who built a thirty-day streak on Streaks and then quietly stopped checking accurately.
+The lock removes the ability to lie: the habit either gets done or the phone stays boring.

 The honest trade-off is age.
-Streaks has eight years of polish.
-Habit Doom is newer and the template library is smaller.
-Users who need every habit pre-built will find Habit Doom requires more manual setup.
-Users who define their own habits anyway will not notice the difference.
+Streaks has eight years of polish, and Habit Doom is newer with a smaller template library.
+Anyone who needs every habit pre-built will find it takes more manual setup, though anyone who defines their own habits anyway will not notice.

 2. Habitica: When the gap is motivation, not enforcement

-Habitica replaces Streaks' visual chain with full RPG mechanics.
-Habits feed character experience and gold.
-Skipped habits cause HP damage.
-Parties function as accountability groups.
-For users motivated by game progression, Habitica retains better than Streaks because the stakes scale with the user's investment in the character.
+Habitica swaps Streaks' visual chain for a full RPG.
+Habits feed a character's experience and gold, skipped habits cost HP, and parties act as accountability groups.
+For anyone motivated by game progression, it retains better than Streaks because the stakes rise with how invested you are in the character.

-Habitica is the right alternative when the Streaks gap is motivation density.
-Users who found the visual chain not engaging enough after the first few weeks tend to respond better to the RPG layer.
+It fits when the Streaks gap is motivation density.
+Users who found the visual chain stopped pulling them in after a few weeks often respond to the RPG layer instead.

 The trade-off is interface density.
-Habitica shows more at once than Streaks.
-The aesthetic is busier.
-Users who chose Streaks specifically for its minimalism will not find Habitica restful.
+Habitica shows far more at once, the aesthetic is busier, and anyone who chose Streaks specifically for its minimalism will not find it restful.
+It removes the habit cap and is free, with optional premium cosmetics at $5.99 a month.

 Habit Doom